 Visiting Russia in winter is especially rewarding, provided you are prepared with heavy-duty, waterproof clothing.
+Trains are very warm inside.
 Best to avoid the first snowfall – usually in October – and the spring thaw in April.
 Peculiarly Russian hazards at these times include falling icicles (!)

 The traditions of modern Russian cuisine are closely connected with the food cooked by peasants during the Russian Empire period.
 Basic dishes haven’t changed.
 However, nowadays when people don’t have enough time to cook at home, they prefer fast food, cafe food, etc. Nevertheless, food and beverages served at home are almost the same as they were several hundred years ago.

 Russians are very hospitable.
 When you travel through Russia you will experience the range of food and beverages on offer, especially during holidays and festivals.